Compliance, Debug, and Decode Solution for Real-time Oscilloscope

 - Provides users with a Tektronix Floating License installation option

-- Summary and detail test reports with margin and statistical information aid analysis
+- Summary and detail test reports with margin and statistical information to aid analysis

-- Complete programmatic interface available; users can call 10G-KR functions using their automation scripts
+- Complete programmatic interface available; users can call 10GBASE-KR/KR4 functions using their automation scripts

 - End-users can receive e-mail notification on measurement results and stay connected with their test setup

-- Design engineers can utilize many built-in reporting features such as appending the report, auto-incrementing the report, including user comments, etc. to tailor their reporting requirements
+- Design engineers can use many built-in reporting features such as appending the report, auto-incrementing the report, including user comments, to tailor their reporting requirements

 - Performs automatic signal validation before performing tests and displays an error if the signal does not meet acceptable limits

-- Provides protocol decode to disassemble10G-KR 64b/66b traffic with time-correlated views of physical and protocol layer
+- Provides protocol decode to disassemble 10GBASE-KR/KR4 64b/66b traffic with time-correlated views of physical and protocol layer

 - Works equally well on live setup and stored waveforms